Xelate1976/wfa-pay-BE/README.md

 - **Server-verified pricing** — every checkout amount (online and POS) is computed from the real menu and real tax settings in Firestore, never trusted from the request itself
+- **Per-outlet tax overrides** — GST/service charge default to the chain's settings, but any specific outlet can override either (e.g. one GST-exempt location, or one that doesn't collect a service charge) — resolved server-side in `resolveTaxSettingsForOutlet()`, the same function that decides what a guest is actually charged
+- **Modifier selections are fully recorded** — which options a guest picked (not just the base item) are validated, priced, and saved on the order itself (`unitLabel`, `modifiers[]`, `modifierSummary`), flowing through to Airwallex's checkout breakdown, notifications, and Reports — not discarded after pricing the way it used to be
+- **Geocoding for the Sales Map** — `/outlets/geocode` turns a merchant-entered address into lat/lng, using a backend-only Google Geocoding API key (never exposed to the browser) — see Security below
 - **Airwallex hosted payment page + webhook** — creates PaymentIntents, records paid orders reliably (survives a guest's browser never completing the return trip), fires notifications